 Australia has some of the strangest mammals on the planet!
 Almost all the native mammals are marsupials, which means that they all have pouches in which mothers carry their young through early babyhood.
 On most continents there were marsupials and placental mammals, but the placental mammals were more successful and so marsupials died out.
 (The opossum of South America was the exception.)
 The placental mammals include just about every mammal you can think of – cats and dogs, cows and horses, giraffes and elephants, and many others.
 But in Australia, the placentals died out and the marsupials dominated the land, evolving into many different forms.

 Other strange Australian critters include monotreme mammals, colorful reptiles, and flamboyant birds.
-See if you can match these names of Australian animals to their pictures:
+See if you can match the names of Australian animals to their pictures (scroll down for the names):

 Make an origami koala.